dawungayi/JavaBasics1/README.md

-# JavaBasics1
+# JavaBasics
-This repository contains the module 1 assignment for the Intro to Java course
+This repository contains the module assignments and exercises for the Intro to Java course